Short Answer

 What does it mean when a reading has many Major Arcana cards?

 Usually that the situation involves a threshold, a bigger lesson, or a deep identity-level shift rather than ordinary day-to-day turbulence.
+Three or more Major Arcana cards in a five-position spread should prompt the question: is the real situation here developmental or circumstantial?
+The answer changes how the reading is approached.

 Can a Major Arcana card describe a person?